Price/free cash flow score

 There are several ways to measure the company's free cash flow.
 In Gradement we define and measure it as the cash flow available to shareholders after deducting any operating expenses, capital expenditures (both current and fixed) and financial expenses.

-Free cash flow is the main magnitude with which we, in Gradement, compare prices to measure the undervaluation or overvaluation of the shares of a particular company.
+Free cash flow is the main magnitude with which we compare prices to measure the undervaluation or overvaluation of the shares of a particular company.

 The main advantage of using the free cash flow over just using the earnings as reported is that the calculation of this earnings is done using accrual accounting, whereas for cash flow the cash method is used.